The London Canal Museum is a registered charity and an Accredited Museum run and staffed mainly by volunteers, to professional standards.

 In this section we list vacancies for volunteer positions which we are currently seeking to fill.
 Please remember that all positions are unpaid - do not apply if you are looking for a salary.

-We are looking for an additional person to play the role of Ice Cream Maid, assisting Mrs Agnes Marshall - Ice Cream Queen to help demonstrate how to make ice cream using the Victorian method in a replica of Mrs Marshall's patent ice cream churn.
-Required for occasional weekends, school holiday activity days and outside events, the right volunteer will be given full training and gain fascinating experiences.
-For reasons of historical authenticity this is a female role.
-Edwardian costume will be available.
+We are looking for an additional person to assist and deputise for Mrs Agnes Marshall - Ice Cream Queen who demonstrates to visitors how to make ice cream using the Victorian method in a replica of Mrs Marshall's patent ice cream churn.
+The right volunteer will be given full training and gain fascinating experiences.
+There will be the option to do demonstrations in costume.
+This is open to male or female volunteers.
+If demonstrations are performed by a man in Victorian costume we will invent a suitably authentic role.
+There are no fixed times but we offer these demonstrations to groups who tend to visit more midweek than at weekends.
 For brief details about the real Mrs Marshall see our Mrs Marshall Web Page..

 Our volunteers and trustees are very busy and we can always do with an extra helping hand in the following areas: